techidaily/site-phone-solutions/source/_posts/easy-steps-to-recover-deleted-music-from-blaze-2-by-fonelab-android-recover-music.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-    If you just need a straightforward method to find all lost music files or native music songs in Lava Blaze 2, you can directly refer to a professional data recovery software - <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+    If you just need a straightforward method to find all lost music files or native music songs in Lava Blaze 2, you can directly refer to a professional data recovery software - <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 This software allows you to simply restore all lost music files, photos, videos or contacts, messages etc with easy clicks.
 Free download this software and follow below steps to find and restore lost music songs with ease now.
   </p>
 </div>
 </div>